matlogica/quietcc/README.md

 # Error Analyzer for C++ Compiler

 A tool that analyzes and categorizes error messages produced by C++ compilers, helping developers filter warning noise and focus on critical compilation errors.
 Ignoring warnings isn't ideal programming practice, but often it's not possible to fix someone else's legacy code.
+Or be strict and [Enable Warnings as Errors](#warnings-as-errors) in your own projects to catch new issues early.

 ## The Problem